 The time to earn your teaching license has never been greater.
 As a professional in the field of early childhood education, the moment for you to take your career to the next level is now.
-Governors State University's Early Childhood Incumbent Workforce program is specifically designed for you to receive the academic, financial, professional, and personal resources you need to earn your degree and become a licensed teacher.
+Governors State University's Early Childhood Teacher Workforce program is specifically designed for you to receive the academic, financial, professional, and personal resources you need to earn your degree and become a licensed teacher.
 Whether you need tutoring assistance for a class or help funding childcare, we are here to support you every step of the way.

 Governor Pritzker signed legislation HB 2878–creating the Early Childhood Access Consortium for Equity–and designated a $200 million investment towards training, mentorships, and scholarships for childcare workforce professionals to pursue advanced credentials over the next two years.

 With the support of these developments, Governors State is incorporating the statewide consortium into its early childhood education programs with the purpose of serving the needs of the incumbent early childhood workforce, advancing racial equity, as well as meeting the needs of employers by streamlining, coordinating, and improving the accessibility of degree completion pathways at Illinois institutions of higher education.

 - ● No prior teaching credentials required to start the program.

 - ● Flexible courses and schedules.
 Courses are offered in the evenings and in a hybrid format (mostly remote-online).
 However, if desired, traditional daytime courses will be available as well.

 - ● Applicable courses and associate's degree can be transferred to streamline earning your initial licensure and degree.